 8. EmpireCLS

-Booking is by phone, app, or corporate portal, the rate is a published quote, and the national account supports consolidated billing across markets.
-Where Dav El | BostonCoach clears the bar at #9 is the national-network coverage and the established corporate-account brand; where it sits below the higher-ranked NYC operators is the local NYC flat-rate transparency and, often, the rate.
-For a national corporate program that values multi-city consistency, the network is the answer.
-Confirm the rate sheet, the billing format, and the NYC dispatch protocol when setting up the account.
+Booking is by phone, app, or corporate portal, and the rate is a published quote rather than a posted NYC flat rate.
+Where Carey clears the bar is the national-network coverage and the long-running corporate-account brand; where it sits at the bottom of this New York-focused list is exactly there — the local NYC flat-rate transparency, the NYC dispatch density, and the sister and DD account products edge it for the New York corporate day, and a published quote gives a finance team a thinner budgeting and reconciliation signal than a published rate sheet does.
+For a national program that values multi-city consistency, the network is the answer; confirm the rate sheet, the billing format, and the NYC dispatch protocol when setting up the account.

 The cost math: flat-rate corporate account vs. fragmented surged rideshare